Fiusen/filterTable/README.md

 # filterTable

-a lua/roblox function made to ***filter and deep search values inside a table*** with better acurracy
+a lua/roblox function made to ***filter and deep search values inside a table*** with better acurracy and speed, including a way to "next scan" from older results

 **documentation:**
 ```rs